 Legislative Changes

-Your local laws or mandates have the power to affect business – either by creating new or improved demand for your product or making prospects hesitant to buy anything.
+Your local laws or mandates can affect business by creating new or improved demand for your product or making prospects hesitant to buy anything.

 Competitive Changes

-What your competitors are up to, unfortunately, also has the power to affect business for worse or sometimes for the better.
+Unfortunately, what your competitors are up to also has the power to affect business for worse or sometimes for the better.
 For instance, if your competitors halve the prices, you may need to react quickly with a similar offer to avoid losing the sale.
-Comparatively, if your competitor goes out of business, you’ll see an increase and demand in sales.
+Comparatively, if your competitor goes out of business, you’ll see an increase in demand in sales.

 Why is Forecasting Sales in Unpredictable Times So Hard?